How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Driving Conditions

-Engines from moderate climates with clean roads last longer than those from harsh winters with road salt or extreme heat conditions.
+Engines from moderate climates with clean roads often last longer than those from harsh winters with road salt or extreme heat conditions.

 Engine Type and Design